Leaked documents expose deep ties between Israeli army and Microsoft

 "Prior to 2024, OpenAI’s terms included a clause prohibiting the use of its services for “military and warfare” activities.
 But in January 2024, as the Israeli army was ramping up its reliance on GPT-4 while pummeling the Gaza Strip, the company quietly removed this clause from its website and expanded its partnerships with militaries and national intelligence agencies."

-The juxtaposition of OpenAI 'quietly' removing a clause prohibiting 'military and warfare' use with the Israeli army 'pummeling the Gaza Strip' is a powerful emotional fractionation intended to generate outrage, implying a morally dubious decision by OpenAI at a critical, high-casualty moment.
+The juxtaposition of OpenAI 'quietly' removing its anti-military clause while the Israeli army was 'pummeling the Gaza Strip' is designed to generate outrage and moral condemnation, implying a morally dubious act by a tech company for profit in a time of intense conflict.

 Narrative Analysis (PCP)